joeornstein/fuzzylink/README.md

 - The `model` argument specifies which language model to prompt.
-It defaults to OpenAI’s `'gpt-5.2'`, but also accepts Mistral models (e.g. `'mistral-large-latest'`) and Anthropic Claude models (e.g. `'claude-sonnet-4-5-20250929'`).
+It defaults to OpenAI’s `'gpt-5.2'`, but also accepts Mistral models (e.g. `'mistral-large-latest'`), Anthropic Claude models (e.g. `'claude-sonnet-4-5-20250929'`), or OpenRouter models (e.g. `'google/gemini-2.5-flash'`).
 For simpler problems, you can try `'gpt-3.5-turbo-instruct'`, which will significantly reduce cost and runtime.

 - The `embedding_model` argument specifies which pretrained text embeddings to use when modeling match probability.
-It defaults to OpenAI’s ‘text-embedding-3-large’, but will also accept ‘text-embedding-3-small’ or Mistral’s ‘mistral-embed’.
+It defaults to OpenAI’s ‘text-embedding-3-large’, but will also accept ‘text-embedding-3-small’, Mistral’s ‘mistral-embed’, or any OpenRouter embedding model.
+OpenRouter models are automatically detected if the model name contains a slash (e.g. 'nvidia/llama-nemotron-embed-vl-1b-v2:free').

 - Several parameters—including `p`, `k`, `embedding_dimensions`,
   `max_validations`, and `parallel`—are for advanced users who wish to